Health and Genetic Testing

 "Standard Poodle eyes have the power to speak a great language." -Martin Buber

 Just like any dog breed, the Poodle is subject to various genetic disorders.
 For diseases that are limited to phenotypic evaluations, there are no guarantees.
 However, the probability that an animal will develop an inherited disease is reduced when its ancestry has been tested normal.
 We believe very strongly in full health screening using the latest testing methods.
 We also actively participate in various health research and studies whenever possible.
+The Orthopedic Foundation for Animals (OFA) and the Canine Health Information Center (CHIC) work with parent clubs to establish important screening criteria for each AKC breed.

 - OFA certification of hips